 We are flexible and will change our normal process to fit your needs.
-However, our typical shoot starts with us meeting you at the Clerk's Office before the ceremony to assist you with your marriage check-in.
+However, our typical shoot starts with us meeting you at the County Clerk's Office before the ceremony to assist you with your marriage check-in.
 We also accompany you during check-in and get a few shots of the process, including the signing of the marriage license by your witness.
 If your eloping need us to be your witness, we are happy to do it for you at no charge of course.
 After that, we follow you up to the ceremony site and shoot your nuptials.
 Finally, we take photos of your family and friends (if present) and then escort the two of you around the interior of San Francisco City Hall to get some amazing photographs!
 If this plan doesn't fit your day's schedule, just let us know, we are happy to accommodate you.
 Some of our clients want to do the photos before the wedding and some want to explore other parts of San Francisco.
 We have special photography packages to fit all of these scenarios and will always adjust our schedule for your convenience.

 5. How long until we get to see the results?

 6. We are interested in your City Hall Tour Package, but don't know our way around the city, do you provide transportation?

 7. We are eloping and are on a tight budget, do you have a package for us?